voipmeister/docs/pages/07.developers/06.acars/docs.md

 - `created_at` is optional, the current time in UTC will be used.
 If you're providing multiple position updates, however, you should set the `created_at` field, so all the waypoints aren't marked as being reached at the same time.
 - `log` is optional, there is a separate endpoint for sending log messages

+!!!
+If the `status field hasn't been sent, and is "INI" from the prefile, it will change to "OFB" - Departed

 ```http
 POST /api/pireps/{PIREP ID}/acars/position